 is a beautiful, tranquil village close to the ruins of Corfe Castle.
 The village is home to an animal rescue centre which is open to the public.
 A lovely spot for walking, either into the village of Corfe Castle or over the Purbeck Hills, with panoramic views over Purbeck to Brownsea Island.
 A lovely traditional pub called the New Inn is famous for its Dorset Blue Vinney soup.

-lies centrally between the historic village of Corfe Castle and the seaside town of Swanage.
+lies centrally between Corfe Castle and the seaside town of Swanage.
 Guests can enjoy a ride on the vintage steam railway that stops in the village.
-Putlake adventure farm is a two minute drive, a fabulous day out with the children.
+Views across valleys Putlake Adventure Farm is a two minute drive: a fabulous day out with the children.

 See all of our holiday cottages in Worth Matravers.

 is a small Purbeck Limestone village on the edge of Swanage.
 Don’t be fooled by the seemingly sleepy character; there is history around every corner.
 Ian Fleming, author of the James Bond novels, was educated at the now closed Durnford School which was located in the village.
 The Langton Matravers Museum focuses on the quarrying industry (of Purbeck Marble and Purbeck Limestone) which has historically been important for the village.
 The museum occupies a former coach house, and houses approximately 25,000 artefacts.
 Back in present day, Leeson House, a Grade II listed 19th-century building, is now a field studies centre.
 The diverse surrounding landscape and seascape is a haven for wildlife, making Langton Matravers the perfect spot to snap photographs.